About Smart Justice for Young People

 Smart Justice for Young People is calling for:

-- Action to address the disproportionate representation of Aboriginal and Torres Strait Islander and CALD children and young people in the justice system
+- Action to address the disproportionate representation of Aboriginal and Torres Strait Islander and culturally and linguistically diverse children and young people in the criminal legal system.

-- An approach that acknowledges and takes action against the systemic bias that young people encounter, instead of focusing on individual risk factors
+- An approach that acknowledges and takes action against systemic biases in the criminal legal system that override individual risk factors.

-Evidence tells us that smart approaches to supporting young people, particularly before they have any contact with the justice system, is far more effective in creating strong, resilient and healthy communities.
+Evidence tells us that smart approaches that support young people, particularly before they have any contact with the criminal legal system, are far more effective in creating strong, resilient and healthy communities.

-In recent years, the coalition has looked at the interactions between police and young people, youth diversion schemes, justice reinvestment, bail and remand, conditions in youth justice facilities, and has acted quickly when new issues arise in the media or from government communication.
+In recent years, the coalition has looked at the interactions between police and young people, youth diversion schemes, justice reinvestment, bail and remand, and conditions in youth justice facilities, and has acted quickly when new issues arise in the media or from government communications.

-In 2020, the coalition is focusing on the Raise the Age campaign, and contributing positively to other current youth justice reforms.
+In 2023, the coalition has focused on the Raise the Age campaign, and contributing positively to other current youth justice reforms.

 Smart Justice for Young People meets regularly to share resources, information and actions, and several working groups have been created to tackle specific issues.